rkilchmn/frontac24/README.md

 It also replaces the code for Payments to Suppliers.
 Thus, if a payment to a supplier is made with either interface, the bank account from that payment will be recalled.

+ ## 0004563 BUGFIX: rep308 costed inventory movements do not reconcile